korczis/app_store/apps/sql_downloader_brick/README.md

  * **database** - the database, where the tables are located
  * **username** - username for the database
  * **password** - password for the database
+ * **default_start_date** (optional) (2010-01-01) - used for incremental download.
+This date will be set as starting data durring the first run of the downloader in the incremental mode

 ### Example